lgeurts/lgeurts.github.io/about.md

 ![KNAV Austria](/assets/C2ADV01.jpg)

-A native from Belgium with partly Irish blood in his veins.
+I'm a native from Belgium with partly Irish blood in his veins.
 Moved between a lot of countries, now dwelling in the beautiful north of France.

 Before starting as a Tech Lead & Engineering Consultant I spent 22 years working with and for large multinational corporations like Microsoft, Dell, HP, and British Telecom.